Wall Street Breakfast: Markets Prepare For ECB Meeting

 "There's an obvious crisis in EU-Turkey relations," said European Parliament member Kati Piri, who handles relations with Ankara.
 "The EU should officially suspend the accession talks if the constitutional changes are implemented."
 The comments overshadow the latest crackdown by President Erdogan's government, arresting more than 1,000 people and issuing warrants for thousands more.

 Faced with growing criticism from the bloc over its handling of a major crisis, Venezuela is quitting the Organization of American States.
 Foreign Minister Delcy Rodriguez branded the hemisphere's oldest regional alliance an "interventionist coalition" led by Washington.
-The announcement late Wednesday will raise international tension over Venezuela, where unrest has left 28 people dead this month.
+The announcement will raise international tension over Venezuela, where unrest has left 28 people dead this month.

 "The President's approach aims to pressure North Korea... by tightening economic sanctions and pursuing diplomatic measures with our allies and regional partners," top Trump administration officials told Wednesday's rare White House briefing that included all 100 U.S. senators.
 "Kim Jong-Un is clearly in a position to threaten Hawaii today, in my opinion," declared Adm.
 Harry Harris, the chief of U.S. Pacific Command.